crmathieu/Orbital/README.md

 # Orbital
-An accurate interactive 3D representation of the solar system featuring the major and dwarf planets, asteroids and comets.
+An accurate interactive 3D representation of the solar system featuring inner and outter planets, asteroids and comets.
 Also includes the asteroid belt, Kuiper belt and inner Oort cloud.

-This is version 1.0.
-This version simply displays the 3D orbit of major objects in the solar system.
-Each object, except for Earth, Mercury and Saturn, is located at its perihelion (closest distance to the sun) which does not correspond to their actual orbit location when the simulation starts.
-Earth, Mercury and Saturn were positioned this way for aesthetic reasons only.
-I am working on an update that will position all objects correctly based on their perihelion time of passage.
+3D orbit of major objects in the solar system is rendered and can be zoomed in and out as well as rotated.
+Each object, is located at its actual orbit position at the time of rendering.

 Interacting with the simulation: